Table of Contents

 Those are some of the broader motivations that often bring people into the homelab/self-hosting world.
 With that in mind, here are the goals that guide the design of my setup (in order of importance):

-3. At the same time, I want to experiment with new services and tools without feeling limited scared to break existing things.
+- At the same time, I want to experiment with new services and tools without feeling limited or scared to break existing things.

 By clarifying your goals upfront, you create a roadmap for every decision you make—from choosing hardware to picking file systems, containers, and backup strategies.
-Every choice in this guide ties back to these motivations, and yours may differ but having them written down keeps the project focused and intentional.
+Every choice in this guide ties back to these motivations.
+Yours may differ, but having them written down keeps the project focused and intentional.

 How to make services accessible from the internet